Business Management (Marketing) BSc (Hons) – 2023 entry

 Specifically designed to offer an exciting and challenging course for those wishing to pursue a career in marketing and related areas, this pathway covers a wide range of marketing disciplines that embrace the varied career options available in the field.

-Our BSc Business Management (Marketing) course offers a variety of innovatively designed modules where you will have the option to study both the latest academic research and real-world industry trends in this dynamic field.
+Our BSc (Hons) Business Management (Marketing) course offers a variety of innovative modules where you’ll have the opportunity to study both the latest academic research and industry trends in this dynamic field.

-You’ll gain an overall view of marketing and explore psychological elements such as consumer behaviour, with the option to develop your creative skills through topics like marketing communications and international fashion marketing.
+You’ll gain an overall view of marketing and explore psychological elements such as consumer behaviour, with the option to develop your creative skills through topics like social media and the digital economy, and retail buying and merchandising.

 BSc (Hons) - Association to Advance Collegiate Schools of Business (AACSB)